Quantum mechanics provides the physical basis of teleological evolutions: Time-symmetric explanation of the quantum speedup

-Of course, as already noted, if the only way of providing the unified quantitative explanation in question is by resorting to retrocausality and finalism, the de facto rejection of these notions by the scientific community might have played a role.

-Neither can be considered an explanation the fact that each quantum algorithm naturally explains its quantum speedup.
-In fact, it would be an explanation completely different for different quantum algorithms.
+Of course, it can be said that each quantum algorithm explains its quantum speedup.
+However, it would be an explanation completely different for different quantum algorithms.
 It would be like having different explanations for different throws of a stone without knowing that they all describe a parabola.
-Obviously, unification is a fundamental objective of any description of physical phenomena.
+Naturally, the unification of explanations is a fundamental objective of science.

-Summing up, in our judgment, for what concerns the current mainstream explanation of the quantum speedup, it is the case of saying that the emperor is naked.

-Of course, the advanced knowledge rule would exactly be that unifying-quantitative explanation.
-However, to date, it has had a twofold problem: first, although shown to apply to all the major quantum algorithms, it has not been demonstrated; second, it goes against the de facto ban on retrocausality.
-In this work, we should have demonstrated it, moreover, in a surprisingly simple way.
-As a matter of fact, we shall be dealing with two independent demonstrations, which is not to be despised because of the destabilizing character of the rule.